IHE/ITI.MHD/input/pagecontent/2_actors_and_transactions.md

 #### Document Responder

-The Document Responder responds with SubmissionSet, Folder, and DocumentReference metadata in response to a search request; and responds with documents in response to a retrieve request; from a Document Consumer.
+The Document Responder responds with SubmissionSet, Folder, and DocumentReference metadata in response to a search request, and responds with documents in response to a retrieve request, from a Document Consumer.
 * [Document Responder](CapabilityStatement-IHE.MHD.DocumentResponder.html) with no options or all options

 ### Actor Options

-Options that may be selected for each actor in this implementation guide, are listed in Table 3.2-1 below.
+Options that may be selected for each actor in this implementation guide, are listed in Table 33.2-1 below.
 Dependencies between options when applicable are specified in notes.

 <table border="1" style="border: 1px solid black; border-collapse: collapse">